hngprojects/deenAI-Mobile/README.md

-# NoorAI – Mobile
+# DeenAI – Mobile

 > A warm, intelligent, and faith-centered digital companion designed to help Muslims build a peaceful, consistent, and emotionally supportive relationship with the Qur'an.

-## 📖 What is NoorAI?
+## 📖 What is DeenAI?

-NoorAI brings together AI-guided reflections, a clean Qur'an reading experience, and essential daily worship tools, all in one calming, distraction-free space.
+DeenAI brings together AI-guided reflections, a clean Qur'an reading experience, and essential daily worship tools, all in one calming, distraction-free space.
 It's designed to provide peace, clarity, and emotional support rooted in Qur'anic wisdom.

-**NoorAI solves these challenges** by offering a unified, peaceful spiritual companion that centers everything around the Qur'an.
+**DeenAI solves these challenges** by offering a unified, peaceful spiritual companion that centers everything around the Qur'an.

 ## 📦 Installation & Setup